A Level results day 2023

 Or, if you're unable to attend in person to collect your results, it's possible to arrange for them to be sent to you in the post.
 Alternatively, you can get a nominated person to pick them up on your behalf (if they have a signed permission slip).

 In 2019, we spoke to the National Careers Service about how best to prepare for results day.

 Sophie Graham from the National Careers Service Exam Results Helpline told us:

 A great way for students to prepare for A Level results day is to plan ahead.

 If students start looking into their options and researching potential career routes for all possible outcomes, they will feel much more prepared when they receive their results.

-Even if you're confident you've made the grade (good on you!), it's still worth taking some time to do a bit of research on other universities or courses you might be interested in just in case you have to apply through Clearing.
+Even if you're confident you've made the grade (good on you!), it's still worth taking some time to research other universities or courses you might be interested in, just in case you have to apply through Clearing.

 This means you'll have some contact numbers ready and a plan to follow on the off-chance things don't quite go the way you hoped.